What do I mean ‘Battery’? The origin of the word ‘battery’.

-Then there is the need of the SOC system to also periodically observe low level of charge. to Around once every 10x typical range, not the lower highway range, the battery should have state of charge dropped to the lower voltage part of the charging curve that occurs at around 15% state of charge, in order to allow the battery management system to ‘observe’ the lower part of the charging curve and enable an update of the stored data for charging curve and discharge curve.
-This is not needed sufficiently often as to impct battery life.
+Then there the other part of SOC systems maintenance.
+The need of the SOC system to also periodically observe low level of charge in order to record the health of the battery.
+Around once every 10x typical range is usually advised.
+No need for as often as 10x the lower figure of highway range, but 10x the urban range if mostly being driven in an urban environment.
+The battery should have state of charge dropped to the lower voltage part of the charging curve that occurs at around 10% to 15% state of charge, in order to allow the battery management system to ‘observe’ the lower part of the charging curve and enable an update of the stored data for charging curve and discharge curve.
+This is not needed often enough as to significantly impact battery life.

 So far, only BYD from China makes their own battery cells.
 Even Tesla, who makes battery packs from battery cells from Panasonic and CATL, does not yet make their own batteries.
 This may change, particularly with major brands would would see a huge part of their revenue go to battery suppliers.